 My research focuses on safe learning-based modeling and control with Bayesian data-driven models.
 In particular, I focus on Gaussian Processes (GP) as they provide not only a mean prediction, but also a variance as uncertainty measure of the model.
 I have developed new GP-based control laws which guarantee safety and high-performance, introduced algorithms to include physical prior knowledge for improved generalization and trustworthiness, and exploited the uncertainty measure for active online learning.

-Thomas Beckers is a postdoctoral researcher at the Department of Electrical and Systems Engineering, University of Pennsylvania.
-He is member of the GRASP Lab and the PRECISE Center.
+Thomas Beckers is an Assistant Professor of Computer Science and the Institute for Software Integrated Systems at Vanderbilt University.
+Before joining Vanderbilt, he was a postdoctoral researcher at the Department of Electrical and Systems Engineering, University of Pennsylvania, where he was member of the GRASP Lab, PRECISE Center and ASSET Center.
 In 2020, he earned his doctorate in Electrical Engineering at the Technical University of Munich (TUM), Germany.
 He received the B.Sc. and M.Sc. degree in Electrical Engineering in 2010 and 2013, respectively, from the Technical University of Braunschweig, Germany.
 In 2018, he was a visiting researcher at the University of California, Berkeley.
 He is a DAAD AInet fellow and was awarded with the Rhode & Schwarz Outstanding Dissertation price.
 His research interests include physics-enhanced learning, nonparametric models, and safe learning-based control.

 04/2022 I gave a seminar at Vanderbilt University